mt-support/tribe-ext-settings-import-export/readme.txt

 == Changelog ==

+= [1.1.0] TBD =

+* Tweak - Restructured the code to make it slimmer.

 = [1.0.1] 2019-04-17 =

-* Fixed the escaping of a string that contains HTML
+* Fixed the escaping of a string that contains HTML.

 = [1.0.0] 2019-04-15 =